containers-ai/rook/design/Alameda/design.md

 Proposal 1: by adding Alameda annotations to Rook CRD objects
 Proposal 2: by creating Alameda CRD objects to specify users' K8S deployment objects.

-2. Alameda utilizes prometheus to scrape data, and these data is adapted into Alameda plane
+2. Alameda utilizes Prometheus to scrape data, and these data is adapted into Alameda plane
 Alameda does not have data collection agent.

-3. Alameda AI engine generates resource prediction
+3. Alameda's AI engine predicts computing resourece demands

 4. Alameda exposes prediction raw data via Alameda CRD objects
-For example, with these prediction, Rook can (1) update CR spec, or (2) update CR spec with new definitions of planning.
+With these predictions, Rook can (1) update CR spec, or (2) update CR spec with new definitions of planning.

-5. Alameda automates AI planning based on these prediction raw dataa
+5. Alameda generates operational plans based on the prediction for further automation

 ![work_flow](./Alameda_work_with_Rook.png)